sseefried/open-epidemic-game/DEVLOG.md

+# Wed  1 Apr 2015

+Well, after finally getting someone from the UPX to fix a bug with packing ARM executables, I discover that Apple is pretty thorough in the checks it does on .ipa archives.
+Here are some of the errors I got:

+      The binary is invalid.
+The encryption info in the LC_ENCRYPTION_INFO load command is either missing or invalid, or the binary is already encrypted.
+This binary does not seem to have been build with Apple's linker.

+      Invalid Segment Alignment.
+The app binary at 'Epidemic.app/Epidemic' does not have proper segment alignment.
+Try rebuilding the app with the latest Xcode version.

+      Invalid Bundle.
+The bundle Epidemic.app does not support the minimum OS Version specified in the Info.plist

+I inspected an executable before code signing and found that it has a *load command* called `LC_ENCRYPTION_INFO` which is missing once you compress it with UPX.

+For the second error I don't know what the proper segment alignment would be.

+The third error I'm pretty sure is caused because of a missing `LC_VERSION_MIN_IPHONEOS` load command.

+The upshot of this is that
+unless we can rewrite UPX to respect these headers, keep them around somehow, then we're never going to be able to submit something to the App store.

+This problem is too big for me to solve by myself.

 # Tue 31 Mar 2015

 On iOS I have just found that in the following code, the `glBindBuffer gl_ARRAY_BUFFER 0`